GIFTED & TALENTED

 Dripping Springs ISD is committed to ensuring the most appropriate educational setting for each student.
-Our Gifted and Talented (GT) Program is designed to meet the needs of students who exhibit significantly advanced intellectual ability.
-The program provides appropriately differentiated curriculum presented in a way that offers greater depth, more complex content, and extensive enrichment activities designed to challenge GT-identified students.
+Our Gifted & Talented (GT) Program is designed to meet the needs of students who exhibit significantly advanced intellectual ability.
+The program provides an appropriately differentiated curriculum presented in a way that offers greater depth, more complex content, and extensive enrichment activities designed to challenge Gifted & Talented-identified students.

 Dripping Springs ISD has established a thorough assessment process to identify students and ensure they are placed appropriately into the program.

-All students referred for GT assessment will complete a testing process.
+All students referred for Gifted & Talented assessment will complete a testing process.
 Testing instruments are approved by the district, are aligned with best practices, and are appropriate to the student’s grade level.
 Parent and teacher evaluations may be included in the assessment process.